Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

-In this section we study the relation between PAC and Strong TV-learning.
-We start with the observation that (under UBME), STV-learning is sufficient to PAC-learn. \begin{proposition} Let $(\mathscr P, X, H)$ be any class with metric entropy $m(\varepsilon)$ that is STV-learnable in $n_{STV}(\varepsilon,\delta)$ samples.
+In this section we study the relation between PAC Learning and intermediate density estimation.
+We start with the basic observation that (under UBME), intermediate estimation is sufficient to PAC-learn. \begin{proposition} Let $(\mathscr P, X, H)$ be any class with metric entropy $m(\varepsilon)$ and an intermediate density estimator on $n_{IDE}(\varepsilon,\delta)$ samples.
 Then $(\mathscr P, X, H)$ is PAC-learnable in

 samples. \end{proposition} \begin{proof} Fix $D \in \mathscr{P}$ and $h\in H$.
-At a high level, we will use the STV-Learner to find a small subset $C \subset H$ that almost certainly contains some $h'$ close to $h$, then learn $C$ directly via empirical risk minimization.
+At a high level, we will use the IDE to find a small subset $C \subset H$ that almost certainly contains some $h'$ close to $h$, then learn $C$ directly via empirical risk minimization.